stride-nyc/autopilot-scripts/demo/README.md

 - **Start Frontend Demo** `~/Documents/CodeGen-demo/start_frontend_demo.sh`.
 Start frontend services and an autopilot docker container with the fullstack project as autopilot project context.
 - **Start Fullstack Demo** `~/Documents/CodeGen-demo/start_fullstack_demo.sh`.
 Start frontend, backend services and an autopilot docker container with the fullstack project as autopilot project context.
 - **Run autopilot** `~/.conductor/run.sh`.
 Navigate to a path and run this script to start an autopilot docker container with files at that path as the autopilot project context.
-- **Autopilot** `autopilot --help`.
+- **Conductor** `autopilot --help`.
 If installed through pipx, the autopilot command should be available at any path.

 ## Setup Details